JackRichard889/techhigh.us/_sections/student-life.md

 date: 2022-11-5
 ---

 Our students develop social skills by participating in many of our sports, clubs and other activities.
-Worcester Technical High School offers activities outside of the classroom.
+Worcester Technical High School offers activities outside the classroom.
 From athletic and clubs to leadership and co-ops, we allow every student the possibility to share their interests with their peers.

 ### Academics